What does it take to be a successful market researcher?

 Our new paper, called “What does it take to be a successful market researcher?” represents a series of interviews with some of the industry’s most innovative thinkers and experienced researchers.
 They give their insights and advice into what spells success for today’s researcher, including everything from innate curiosity to utilizing the latest tech stack.

-“There are some very smart people in our industry, and many of them have been watching the industry change drastically over the course of their careers,” said Ant Franklin, CEO of Infotools.
+“There are some very smart people in our industry, and many of them have been watching the industry change drastically throughout their careers,” said Ant Franklin, CEO of Infotools.
 “We wanted to find out from them what they believe are the characteristics and skills of successful market researchers.
-Their answers are thoughtful, insightful and might just surprise you.”
+Their answers are thoughtful, insightful, and might surprise you.”

 Those who contributed to the paper included Rebecca Brooks, CEO of Alter Agents; Paul Neto, CMO of Measure Protocol; John Bird, EVP of Infotools; Duncan Stuart, Director, Kudos Organisational Dynamics; Scott Luck, Senior Vice President, LRW; Sarah Zurilla, Senior Director, ProdegeMR; and Lisa Wilding-Brown, Chief Research Officer, InnovateMR.
 Interviewees represent decades of experience from varied segments of the market research space, and their perspectives are rooted in on-the-ground expertise.

-While each of these experts had a distinct point of view, there were definitely themes that trended throughout their answers to the question “What does it take to be a successful market researcher?”
+While each of these experts had a distinct point of view, some themes trended throughout their answers to the question, “What does it take to be a successful market researcher?”
 Many noted the importance of human curiosity to drive the exploration of data and the discovery of quality insights.
-They also emphasized the important role that technology plays in helping market research succeed in the face of massive industry changes.
+They also emphasized the critical role that technology plays in helping market research succeed in the face of massive industry changes.